sriramdasbalaji/VSTS-DevOps-Labs/aspdotnet/README.md

 2. We have an **ASP.NET** app code provisioned by the demo generator system.
 We will deploy this to Azure app service.

-3. We have a Continious Integration (CI) build setup to run upon a code commit.
+3. We have a Continuous Integration (CI) build setup to run upon a code commit.
 Let's make a simple change to the code to trigger the CI build.

 4. Open the file **Index.cshtml** by navigating to the below path-